 Examine diseases of the liver, gallbladder, bile ducts, pancreas and pancreatic duct.
 These may include tumors, stones, inflammation or infection.

 Evaluate patients with pancreatitis to detect the underlying cause.
-In patients with pancreatitis, an MRCP may be performed using a medication called Secretin to assess for long term scarring and to determine the amount of healthy pancreatic function and secretions.
+In patients with pancreatitis, an MRCP may be performed using a medication called Secretin to assess for long term scaring and to determine the amount of healthy pancreatic function and secretions.

 Help to diagnose unexplained abdominal pain.